Modelling structure and predicting dynamics of discussion threads in online boards: Hawkes model of discussion trees

 and where $\mu(t)$ is the background intensity, $n_b$ is the branching number and $\phi(t)$ is the memory kernel.
 The process is self-exciting because the rate increases after the realisation of an event $i$ at time $\tau_i$ with a kernel $\phi(t-\tau_i)$ \cite{Hawkes1971}.
 By definition, the memory kernel satisfies the condition that $\avg{\phi}=\int\limits_0^{\infty}\phi(t)dt=1$ and it can be interpreted as the probability that a new triggered event takes place at time $t-\tau_i$.
 The branching number $n_b$ controls the amount of self-excitation and is equal to the average number of events directly triggered by event $i$.
 We also assume $\avg{\mu(t)}<\infty$, thus the background process dies out eventually.

-The dynamics of this process can be equivalently described as a branching processes.
+The dynamics of this process can be equivalently described as a branching process.
 Let the root be created at time $t=0$ and start generating offsprings with a rate $\mu(t)$.
 Each offspring $i$, generated at time $\tau_i$, starts generating its own offsprings, with a rate $n_b\phi(t-\tau_i)$ (see Figure~\ref{fig:hawkes_description}).
 The resulting tree is a Galton-Watson tree with special root offspring distribution.
 The tree is almost surely finite if $n_b\leqslant 1$ \cite{ross1996, daley2003}.

+Hawkes processes have been successfully applied to model many real-world phenomena, including social interactions and information propagation in Twitter, gang rivalries over time \cite{Egesdal2010}, earthquakes and their aftershocks \cite{Ogata1998} and neuronal spikes of activity \cite{NeuronHawkes2010,NeuronHawkes2013}.
+Commonly used memory kernels have an exponential and power-law functional forms, describing short and long-range memory \cite{zipkin2016}.
+The process definition may also be adjusted to have a multiplicative effect of self-excitation, e.g.

+where $\mu(t)$ is a background intensity and $\phi_i(t)$ is a memory kernel of $i$'th event.
+Hawkes processes with intensity in \eqref{eq:hawkes_2} have, in particular, been applied to predict Twitter cascades \cite{zhao2015seismic, kobayashi2016tideh}.
+However, this definition does not allow different mechanims for the root versus later comments, which motivates the use of \eqref{eq:hawkes} for discussion trees.

-Based on our empirical observations, we specify the functional forms of the kernels as follows: $\mu(t)$ is given by a Weibull pdf $\mathsf{Weib}(a,b,\aa)$ and the memory kernel $\phi(t)$ is chosen to take the form of a lognormal distribution $\mathsf{LogN}(\mu,\sigma)$.
-The parameters of the model are estimated for each discussion tree separately using a maximum likelihood estimation.
+Based on our empirical observations, we specify the functional forms of the kernels as follows: $\mu(t)$ is given by a Weibull pdf $\mathsf{Weib}(a,b,\aa)$, and the memory kernel $\phi(t)$ takes the form of a lognormal distribution $\mathsf{LogN}(\mu,\sigma)$. $n_b$ is for the average number of offsprings of comments.

+The parameters of the model are estimated for each discussion tree separately using a maximum likelihood estimation (MLE).
 Since data contains information on the structure of discussions, we can also separately estimate parameters for the root process and the comments.
 The general formula for the maximum likelihood function of a non-homogeneous Poisson process with intensity $\lambda(t)$ is given by

 where $\tau_1,\dots, \tau_k$ are event times, $\theta$ is the set of parameters and $N(t)$ is the counting process \cite{ross1996,daley2003}.
 In our setting the loglikelihood function for the intensity $\mu(t)$ is